Projects Virus Interaction Proteomics

 Enveloped virus entry factor discovery

-Our collaboration partners Dr. Felix Meissner and Dr. Mann are leading experts in quantitative mass spectrometry guaranteeing state of the art technical execution.
-In the long run, we strive to set up an attachment factor identification pipeline in an intermediate throughput manner.
-In follow up experiments, we address the functional role of interaction partners during entry using CRISPR/Cas9 knockout, RNA silencing and blocking techniques, which we streamlined during our HCV work.
-Our major pathogen of interest is the re-emerging and mosquito-borne human pathogen Chikungunya virus.
+Our major pathogens of interest are re-emerging and mosquito-borne human pathogens of the alphavirus genus and enteric viruses, including human norovirus.
 Identified entry factors and receptors will be tested for their specificity to various virus strains and their expression in different human tissues targeted by the virus.
-Lastly, we will analyze if orthologs in mosquitoes and non-human primates, which serve as transmission and reservoir hosts for this zoonotic pathogen, also function as entry factors.
-The work will shed light on how alphaviruses enter host cells with putative implications for antiviral strategy development.
-Moreover, we expect that our work will pioneer future studies using a wide range of pathogens.
+Lastly, we will analyze if orthologs in mosquitoes and non-human primates, which serve as transmission and reservoir hosts for alphaviruses, also function as entry factors.
+We collaborate with Niklas Arnberg (Umea University) and Lennart Svensson (Linköping University) for functional follow up work on norovirus entry factors.
+The work will shed light on how alphaviruses and enteric viruses enter host cells with putative implications for antiviral strategy development.

-Collaboration partners: Margaret Kielian (Albert Einstein College, New York, NY, USA), Pierre-Yves Lozach (Heidelberg University Hospital, Germany), Charles M. Rice (Rockefeller University, New York, NY, USA)
+Collaboration partners: Margaret Kielian (Albert Einstein College, New York, NY, USA), Pierre-Yves Lozach (Heidelberg University Hospital, Germany), Charles M. Rice (Rockefeller University, New York, NY, USA), Niklas Arnberg (Umea University, Sweden), Lennart Svensson (Linköping University, Sweden)

 HCV – arenavirus co-infection and modulation of innate sensing mechanisms